pablote3/basketball-java/aggregator/README.md

 ## Getting Started

-These instructions will get a local instance of the project up and running for development and testing.
+These instructions will get a local instance of the project up and running for development and testing

 ## Installation

 * Clone or download [basketball repository](https://github.com/pablote3/basketball-java)

-* Import aggregator project into favorite IDE.
+* Import aggregator project into favorite IDE

 ## Running Unit Tests

-Run all JUnit tests in the whole project.
+Run all JUnit tests in the whole project

 There are two types of tests that will be executed:

-* Unit tests are defined in test projects test processor logic and run against mock data.
+* Unit tests are defined in test projects test processor logic and run against mock data

-* Spring Batch automatically runs the jobs defined in the configuration files using the test resources.
+* Spring Batch automatically runs the jobs defined in the configuration files using the test resources

     Data input into these tests are based off MySQL database generated from successful completion of [accumulator](https://github.com/pablote3/basketball-java/tree/master/accumulator) system tests.

-    Results are .csv extract files that need to be confirmed manually by comparing against expectations.
+    Results are .csv extract files written to the extract directory.
+These need to be confirmed manually by comparing against expectations.

     * TeamBoxScoreTests extract file teamBoxScore.csv should contain 8 entries from games played on 10/27/2016